-Ground water levels remained normal and creek and stream flows throughout the region remained slightly above normal in 2019.
-Nevertheless, water conservation is very important to protecting our natural resource.
+Water conservation is very important to protecting our natural resource.
 You, too, can play a role in conserving water at work and at home by becoming conscious of the amount of water you are using and by looking for ways to use less whenever you can.
 It is not hard to conserve water.
 The following are some ideas that you can apply directly in your own facility or home:

 - Use your water meter to detect hidden leaks.
 Turn off all taps and water using appliances, then record the meter reading and check the meter after 15 minutes.
 If it registers usage, you have a leak. - The bathroom accounts for 75 percent of the water used inside the home. - Put 10 drops of food coloring in your toilet tank.
 If the color shows up in the bowl without flushing, you have a leak to repair. - It is common to lose up to 100 gallons a day from a toilet leak.
 Fix it, and you save more than 30,000 gallons a year. - If every American home installed low-flow faucet aerators, the United States would save 250 million gallons of water a day. - Do not hose down your driveway or sidewalk.
 Use a broom to clean leaves and other debris from these areas.
 Using a hose to clean a driveway can waste hundreds of gallons of water. - Water your lawn only when it needs it.
 If you step on the grass and it springs back up when you move, it doesn't need water.
 If it stays flat, it does. - Fix leaks as soon as they are found.
 A dripping faucet with a 1/16 inch stream wastes 100 gallons of water per day.
 Please contact your facility manager if you notice leaking water. - Saving water can lower your power bills by reducing your demand for hot or pumped water.
-These few simple steps willpreserve the resource for future generations and also save up to 30% on your bill.
+These few simple steps will preserve the resource for future generations and also save up to 30% on your bill.